-Yeah, I'm Matt.
-I'm sure you know that by now — let's move on.
+Yep, I'm Matt!
 I'm a graphic designer.
 I make art for a living, right?
 Well, yes and no. We'll get to that later.

-I'm from Alabama and I live in Atlanta.
-I like the Southeast.
-I'm not a sheltered southerner though.
-I've also lived in St. Cloud, Minnesota and Toronto, Ontario.
-I know how to get cold and don't run in fear of snow.
-I've lived in a number of places, big and small, and gained new perspectives at each.
+I'm from Alabama and I'm currently located in Atlanta, Georgia.
+I've lived in a number of places, big and small, including Minnesota and Ontario and I've gained new perspectives at each.
 Luckily, I'm able to work with people from around the world so I'm always meeting someone neat with a different viewpoint.

 I've been designing professionally since 1999 but before that, it started as a hobby when I was a kid.

-I received a BA in Advertising from The University of Alabama.
-This was an interesting path, chosing Advertising over a Design degree.
+I received a BA in Communications from The University of Alabama.
+This was an interesting path, chosing it over a Graphic Design degree.

 I'd already been working in design before I started school so I had a strong understanding of it.
-By focusing on Advertising, Marketing and Communications, I was able to broaden my knowledge-base.
+By focusing on Communications, Marketing and Advertising, I was able to broaden my knowledge-base.
 It definitely paid off.

-I'm not interested in just making good looking design, I want people and projects to succeed.
+I'm not interested in just making good looking design.
+I want to create things that work.
+I want people and projects to succeed.

 Unfortunately, a lot of graphic designers look at design as just art... they want to make pretty pictures.
 The problem is that, visually, graphic design can look great but not do its job.
-Well, graphic design has a job to do.
+Art gets people to think.
+Graphic design gets people to act.
+Graphic design has a job to do.

 It's all about communication.
 Graphic design isn't the message, it leads the viewer to and through the message.